Ministry Apprenticeships

 The aims of Ministry Apprenticeships at Latimer Church are:

-The essence of a Ministry Apprenticeship is learning through active participation in bible teaching, as well as learning through observation and formal training.
-Ministry Apprenticeships provide an opportunity for trainees to discover their gifts, try their hand at a number of ministries, initiate ‘new ministry,’ and grapple with theological and ministry issues alongside their trainer.
+The essence of a Ministry Apprenticeship is learning through active participation in Bible teaching, as well as learning through observation and formal training.
+Ministry Apprenticeships provide an opportunity for trainees to discover their gifts, try their hand at several different ministries, initiate ‘new ministry,’ and grapple with theological and ministry issues alongside their trainer.

-As Apprentices grow in their knowledge of God we also desire to see them grow in their love for him demonstrated in joyful obedience and prayerful dependance.
+As Apprentices grow in their knowledge of God, we also desire to see them grow in their love for him, demonstrated in joyful obedience and prayerful dependence.
 Trainers will meet regularly with apprentices to offer encouragement, accountability and prayer.

 At Latimer Church, we offer a variety of different options for Ministry Apprenticeships and would love to discuss what might work for you.
 Examples include: